spanishGab/DSA-study/sorting.md

 Down below is the implementation of the Merge Sort algorithm in C
 ```
 void mergeSort(int arr[], int first, int last){
+    // checks if there's only one element
     if(first == last){
         return;
     }

+    // calculates the middle
     int middle = floor((first+last) / 2);

+    // calling merge sort for the left part of the array
     mergeSort(arr, first, middle);
+    // calling merge sort for the right part of the array
     mergeSort(arr, middle+1, last);
+    // merging the results
     merge(arr, first, middle, last);
 }